Fertility & Third-Party Reproduction

-The Centre for Interpersonal Relationship’s Fertility & Third-Party Reproduction Assessment Service provides individuals, couples and third-parties (i.e., donors or surrogates and their partners) with psychosocial assessments/counselling in preparation for all forms of assisted reproduction as required by a fertility clinic or lawyer.
+The Fertility & Third-Party Reproduction Assessment Service at CFIR provides individuals, couples and third-parties (i.e., donors or surrogates and their partners) with psychosocial assessments/counselling in preparation for all forms of assisted reproduction as required by a fertility clinic or lawyer.

 Do any of these items apply to you?

-IF YOU SAID YES TO ANY OF THE ABOVE you might consider meeting with one of the highly trained mental health professionals in CFIR’s Fertility & Third-Party Reproduction Assessment Service.
-Our mental health professionals can provide you with comprehensive assessment/counselling to help prepare you, your partner and/or potential third-party for assisted reproduction.
+If you said yes to any of the above, you might consider meeting with one of the highly trained mental health professionals in the Fertility & Third-Party Reproduction Assessment Service at CFIR.
+Mental health professionals in this Service can provide you with comprehensive assessment/counselling to help prepare you, your partner and/or potential third-party for assisted reproduction.

 You can refer yourself, your partner and/or a potential third-party to our service.